 Essentially, if technology goes kaput, we’ll be reverting back to survival of the fittest.

 Stop eating junk food.
 Start exercising regularly.
 If you’re holding off on getting elective surgery for something, get it done now.

 - Add a pull up bar to your house.

 - Build a regiment completing the Konami workout, hotel room workout, or beginner body weight routine.

 The stronger you are and the faster you are, the better chance you’ll have at surviving whatever end-of-days scenario gets thrown at you.
 Here’s a great article on the skills that every person should have to save their own life.

 Take care of yourself, because the world needs you.

 My hope is that when the zombies do come (or the regular boring apocalypse finally happens), Nerd Fitness has built a sizeable army of incredibly smart, freakishly strong, incredibly good looking rebels ready to fight them off.
-We’re nearly 40,000 strong and growing rapidly.
+We’re strong, everywhere, and our movement is growing rapidly.